donnapep/book-review/CONTRIBUTING.md

 ## Code Documentation ##

-* Please ensure that every function is well-documented and follows the same conventions that other functions use.
+* Please ensure that every function is well-documented and follows the same conventions as other functions.
 * Please use spaces and not tabs.
 The space indent size should be 2 for all code.

 Once you've submitted your pull request, I will review and recommend changes or improvements if necessary.